Category Archives: Brouwerij 3 Fonteinen

 My rating: 4

-Appearance: A hazy golden orange colour with a very thin white head that dissipated almost immediately, while leaving only sparse to no lacing.
+Appearance: A hazy golden orange colour with a half finger white head that dissipated fairly quickly, while leaving only sparse lacing.

 Brewery: Brouwerij 3 Fonteinen